Fluke Infections of the Intestines

 Certain species of flukes cause infections of the intestine.

 Flukes that infect the intestines include

 The life cycle of flukes is complex.
-People get intestinal fluke infections when they eat aquatic plants (such as water chestnuts) or raw or undercooked freshwater fish that contain cysts of fluke larvae.
+People get intestinal fluke infections when they eat aquatic plants (such as water chestnuts) or raw, undercooked, or salted freshwater fish that contain cysts that contain fluke larvae.

-Doctors diagnose these infections when they see eggs or sometimes adult flukes in a person's stool (feces).
+Doctors diagnose intestinal fluke infections when they see eggs or sometimes adult flukes in a person's stool (feces).

 Generic NameSelect Brand Names